-Considering the school will operate two TK-6 sites next year under Prop 39, there is a need to ensure sufficient resources are available at each site to support a strong academic and social emotional program.
+Considering the school is continuously expanding, there is a high probability that we will operate on multiple sites.
+This means that there is a need to ensure that sufficient resources are available at each site to support a strong academic and social emotional program.